ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel-2/server-setup-once.md

 ## Install Nginx

-We'll use Nginx to server your web app.
+We'll use Nginx to serve your web app.

-Your server might be using Apache as the default web server instead.
+Note that your server might be using Apache as the default web server instead of Nginx.
 If so, you should disable Apache to avoid conflicts with Nginx.

 ```bash